ikizir/HohhaDynamicXOR/README.md

 * When Bruce Schneier observes a quantum particle, it remains in the same state until he has finished observing it.
 * Bruce Schneier knows the state of schroedinger's cat

+I am hearing you, telling to yourself: "Will 192 bits initial state provide enough security in future?
+The computers are developing by a factor of 2 every year"!
+You gave the answer: In future, we can double the size of "Salt" values, and use 128 bit salt values instead of 64.
+We can double, triple key sizes.
+In fact, there is no reason for me to not to do it now.
+I just don't want to overkill.

 ## Contacts